Conditions

 • Frequently lose urinary and bowel control during the seizure

-• Disoriented afterwards
+• Disoriented afterward

 • Is considered an emergency (seek immediate care) when…